whatisnuclear/website/index.md

 electricity, enough to power 400 million average households.

 Nuclear energy is controversial due to concerns about radiation.
-Public support varies geographically, but is generally among the least popular forms of energy.
+Public support varies geographically, but nuclear is generally among the least popular forms of energy.

 ### Nuclear power plants make safe global-scale sustainable energy